fooker/opennms-snmpextend/README.md

 To collect the data, the collector from `/path/to/your/source/opennms-snmpextend/collector/target/org.opennms.snmpextend.collector-1.0-SNAPSHOT.jar` must be dropped in to the OpenNMS `lib` folder.
 This can be done by linking or copying.

+To configure the data collection copy `/path/to/your/source/opennms-snmpextend/resources/etc/snmp-extend-config.xml` to OpenNMS `etc` directory.

 In addition, the following definitions must be added to the OpenNMS `etc/collectd-configuration.xml` file:
 ```
 <collectd-configuration ...>